MeSoftHorny/WTRTI/README.md

 _**"Not working with DEV server":**_
     &nbsp;&nbsp;&nbsp;&nbsp;WTRTI may not work, if the vehicle does not have a cockpit or the game client is Minimal, which causes the indicators.json file to be missing on localhost:8111.
     In this case, try enabling "Handle data in every game mode" (Settings -> Advanced tab).
-    Note: Some of the indicators will not work (e.g Critical AoA, Wing Flutter), due to the limited amount of data available from localhost:8111.
+    **Note:** Some indicators may not work due to the limited amount of data available from localhost:8111, e.g. Critical AoA, Critical Air Speed.

 _**"OSD is not show up" or "Data is not updated in the main window":**_
     &nbsp;&nbsp;&nbsp;&nbsp;If you have Antivirus, try to add exclusion for WTRTI.

 _**"RTSS OSD is not working":**_
     &nbsp;&nbsp;&nbsp;&nbsp;RTSS may conflict with other overlays, try disabling them first.
-    If you running the game through Steam, you can disable overlay for War Thunder, just open Properties->General-> Uncheck the "Enable the Steam Overlay while in-game"
+    If you running the game through Steam, try to disable Steam Overlay for War Thunder, just open Properties->General-> Uncheck the "Enable the Steam Overlay while in-game".

 _**"WTRTI OSD: transparency is not working/black rectangle":**_
     &nbsp;&nbsp;&nbsp;&nbsp;**Windows:** The Compositor on your system is not working properly.
 Can be a few things:
         1. Graphics driver issue, try to reinstall.
         2. Windows is corrupted (sfc /scannow).
     **Linux:** Try to enable the compositor (kwin, compiz, picom).

 _**"Flight data is not being written to the CSV file":**_
     &nbsp;&nbsp;&nbsp;&nbsp;Perhaps Antivirus restricts write access, try to add exclusion for WTRTI.